Discover the Magnificence Fort of Nossa Senhora de Monte Serrat

 • Cultural Heritage

-6. Access and infrastructure for visitors
+6. Access and Facilities for Visitors

-7. Tourist Importance
+7. Importance to Tourism

 8. Summary

-With its impressive architecture and strategic location on the Itapagipe peninsula, the fort not only symbolises military resistance and defence, but also preserves the region’s cultural and religious heritage.
+With its impressive architecture and strategic location on the Itapagipe peninsula, the fort not only symbolises resistance and military defence, but also preserves the region’s cultural and religious heritage.

 Publicações Relacionadas